-A Certification Letter certifies enrollment status (full time, half time, less than half time), along with giving the start and end dates of each semester enrolled and your major.
-You may request certification letters from the Registrar’s Office by the student.
-Certification Letters are free of charge.
+A Certification Letter certifies enrollment status (full-time, half-time, less than half-time), along with giving the start and end dates of each semester enrolled and your major.
+You may request certification letters from the Registrar’s Office free of charge.

 Grades are recorded by faculty and available on ROAR (Royals Online Access and Registration).
 Log in securely to monitor your grades and view your transcript.
 Final grades are due by faculty typically one week after each session end date.

 You must contact your advisor to register.
 If you are unsure who your advisor is, please contact firstname.lastname@example.org for assistance.
 Once you’ve registered according to the approved schedule, no change may be made in the registration without approval of the advisor.
-Classes may be added during the first 5 class days of the semester or session, with the approval of your advisor.
+Classes may be added during the first five class days of the semester or session with the approval of your advisor.

 How Do I Drop or Withdraw From a Course?

 You may drop classes during the first five class days of the semester or session with approval of your advisor.
 A course that is dropped is no longer part of your record.